Conditions

 A Diet Change Could Prevent Your Dog’s Itchiness

 Have you ditched dog hot spots with one of these over-the-counter home remedies?
-Or perhaps you use another option that you think we should review?
+We’d love to hear your experience with how to treat hot spots on dogs at home, including what worked, what didn’t, and any tricks your pup responded to best.
 We’d love to hear your thoughts and stories about your homemade remedy for hotspots on dogs in our comments below.

 Emma Braby